OleksiiBabenko/OleksiiBabenko/README.md

 ### 💁‍♂️ About Me

+Designing and developing software products from scratch
+Developing the client side of
+applications with React / Next.js, React
+Native, and Redux
+Implementing server-side applications
+and APIs with Node.js, Express, and
+NestJS

-I am a full-stack software engineer specializing in JavaScript and TypeScript development, using React, Next.js, React Native, Express, and NestJS frameworks.
+I am a full-stack software engineer specializing in designing and developing software products from scratch.
 I am not afraid of challenges and pay particular attention to detail.
 That’s why I can always find solutions to uncommon tasks.
 I’m result-oriented, always doing my best to ensure high-quality work.

 ### 👨‍🎓 Technical Proficiencies